Evolveum/quartz/README.md

 ## About
 Contains original Quartz Scheduler code with some functionality provided by Evolveum.

-The functionality that was added allows execution nodes to specify limits on the number of threads for so called _execution groups_.
+The main functionality that was added allows execution nodes to specify limits on the number of threads for so called _execution groups_.
 It is a partial implementation of [issue #175](https://github.com/quartz-scheduler/quartz/issues/175).

 ## Execution groups